Published on October 24th, 2013 | by Ruben0

 - Tío Mateo, a Fino of three criaderas, around six years old

-- Amontillado Del Principe (around 20 years old)
+- Amontillado Del Principe (15 Years, probably closer to 20 years of age)

 Solera Gran Reserva Marqués del Real Tesoro is their brandy.
-They also have Real Tesoro, a cheap barrel aged blend of brandy and wine distillates made for the Spanish botellón, Ponche Real Tesoro and La Posada, a vinegar.
-The group also produces / imports whisky, rum, gin, vodka and liqueurs in a partnership with the Mercadona supermarket chain.
-The supermarket sherry is sold as Real Tesoro as well (see picture below), making the brand a slightly hazy hotchpot of low-end products and a few quality products that can be hard to discern for consumers.
+They also have Real Tesoro Brandy, a cheap barrel aged blend of brandy and wine distillates made for the Spanish botellón, Ponche Real Tesoro and La Posada, a vinegar.
+The group also produces / imports whisky, rum, gin, vodka and liqueurs in a partnership with the Mercadona supermarket chain among others.

 Marqués del Real Tesoro